Andriinef/hillel_10_2022/lesson_01/HOMEWORK.md

 - Installation Jupyter Notebook with pip

-### It is optionfl.
-Do it for practice if you heed it
 ```
+# It is optional.
+Do it for practice if you need it
 pip install notebook
 ```